An Honest Assessment for Residential Remodelers and Commercial GCs

 Which Jobber plan is best for a general contracting business?

 For a solo GC, Core at $39/month covers quoting, progress invoicing, scheduling, and payment collection.
 For a 2 to 5 person crew needing QuickBooks or Xero sync, GPS tracking, and Gusto payroll, Connect Team at $169/month is the right level.
-For established remodeling GCs with 5 to 10 people who need job costing to track margin per project type, optional line items for finish upgrade presentations, consumer financing for large renovation budgets, and two-way SMS for active project communication, Grow Team at $349/month is the recommended plan — it includes up to 10 users (additional seats are $29/month each) and delivers the most complete toolset for residential remodeling GC operations at that scale.
+For established remodeling GCs with 5 to 10 people who need job costing, optional line items for finish upgrade presentations, consumer financing, and two-way SMS, Grow Team at $349/month is the recommended plan — up to 10 users, with additional seats at $29/month each.

 🔗 More From the Jobber Content Series